 Coughing up blood can be caused by a variety of lung conditions.
-Coughing up blood can take different forms: The blood may be bright red or pink and frothy, or it may be mixed with mucus.
+The blood may be bright red or pink and frothy, or it may be mixed with mucus.

 Also known as hemoptysis (he-MOP-tih-sis), coughing up blood, even in small amounts, can be alarming.
 However, producing a little blood-tinged sputum isn't uncommon and usually isn't serious.

-Call 911 or seek emergency care if you're coughing up blood in large quantities or coughing up blood frequently.
+Call 911 or seek emergency care if you're coughing up blood in large quantities or at frequent intervals.

 - Weinberger SE.
 Etiology and evaluation of hemoptysis in adults. http://www.uptodate.com/ home.
 Accessed March 6, 2015.